How to claim a student loan tax deduction

 If you receive an unfavourable preliminary decision

 You will be sent an unfavourable preliminary decision if your time to degree was too long or your loan amount is too small.
 You have some time to ask for a review of your case and explain why you took longer to graduate.
-Once your request for a review has been dealt with, you will receive a decision on the student loan compensation.
-If you are dissatisfied with the decision, you can appeal your case to the Appeal Board for Student Financial Aid.
+Once your request for a review has been dealt with, you will receive a decision on the student loan tax deduction.
+If you are dissatisfied with the decision, you can appeal your case to the Student Financial Aid Review Board.